 Geology Museum in Radein

-The Geology Museum in Radein is located just a few kilometres from Bolzano and, thanks to the exhibits on display here, provides comprehensive and detailed information on what the earth was like millions and millions of years ago.
-The museum exhibits finds from the Bletterbach gorge, one of the most interesting geological sites in Europe, which was designated a World Heritage Site in the Dolomites in 2009.
+The Geology Museum in Redagno is located just a few kilometres from Bolzano and, thanks to the exhibits on display, offers comprehensive and detailed insights into what the Earth looked like millions of years ago.
+The museum showcases finds from the Bletterbach Gorge, one of the most important geological sites in Europe, which became part of the Dolomites UNESCO World Heritage Site in 2009.

 The Geological Museum is housed in the Peter Rosegger building near the church in Redagno di Sopra.
-Completely renovated in 2006, it is part of the South Tyrol Garden Museums.
+Completely renovated in 2006, it is part of South Tyrol’s Nature Museums network.

-In a visit of about one hour you can learn about the history of the earth, covering a period of 286 to 210 million years ago.
+A visit of about one hour allows you to explore the history of the Earth, covering a period from 286 to 210 million years ago.

-The Geology Museum in Radein is divided into two sections: the first tells the story of the earth's history through the display of exhibits such as plant fossils, petrified salt crystals, raindrop imprints, dinosaur footprints, rock stratifications and numerous molluscs and other fish ancestors that show how in the Permian and Triassic periods Radein, Aldin and the Bletterbach gorge were one vast sea.
-The second shows a film about the Bletterbach Gorge.
+The museum is divided into two sections.
+The first illustrates the history of the Earth through exhibits such as plant fossils, fossilised salt crystals, raindrop imprints, dinosaur footprints, rock stratifications, and numerous molluscs and early fish ancestors.
+These finds show how, during the Permian and Triassic periods, Redagno, Aldino and the Bletterbach Gorge were part of a vast sea.
+The second section features a film about the Bletterbach Gorge.

-A three-dimensional model gives an idea of what the area looked like millions of years ago.
+A three-dimensional model provides an impression of what the area looked like millions of years ago.

-A visit to the geological museum in Redagno can be combined with a visit to the GEOPARC Bletterbach, the gorge and the visitor centre.
+A visit to the Geology Museum in Redagno can be combined with a visit to the GEOPARC Bletterbach, the gorge itself and the visitor centre.

 Opening hours and period